The Ultimate Guide to Troubleshooting Kiln Problems

 - Check the thinness of the thermocouple.
 If your kiln’s temperature sensor (thermocouple) is too thin, replace it.

 - Check the elements.
-If the elements are corroded and have a thinner cross-section, they cause an increase in resistance, leading to reduced heat emission.
+If the elements are corroded and have a thinner cross-section, they increase resistance, leading to reduced heat dissipation.
 If you do not replace the worn-out elements, your kiln’s computer may shut off the kiln during firing, or an element may break.

 - Check your kiln’s phases.
-Using a voltmeter, check if all the three phases of your kiln are present.
-Also, confirm if all the three phases have their circuit breakers switched on.
+Using a voltmeter, check if all three phases of your kiln are present.
+Also, confirm if all three phases have their circuit breakers switched on.

 Final Thoughts

-Generally, once in a while, your kiln may experience any of the problems discussed.
-After reading this guide, you should be confident to troubleshoot some of the problems that your kiln could be experiencing.
-You May want to upgrade to a Computerized Kiln Controler.
-This gives technicians access to your controller which helps a lot in troubleshooting your Kiln.
+Generally, your kiln may occasionally experience any of the problems discussed.
+After reading this guide, you should be confident in troubleshooting some of the problems that your kiln could be experiencing.
+You may want to upgrade to a Computerized Kiln Controller.
+This gives technicians access to your controller, which helps a lot in troubleshooting your Kiln.

-Knowing how to troubleshoot kiln problems will save a lot of repair costs if you can identify the problems early enough before they worsen.
+Knowing how to troubleshoot kiln problems will save a lot of repair costs if you can identify them early, before they worsen.
 If you come across a kiln problem beyond your level of experience, refer it to a professional to avoid damaging the kiln or injuring yourself.